RinkiyaKeDad/my-fav-quotes/content/posts/follow-the-codes/index-1.md

   - the way of kings
   - books
 ---
-We follow the codes not because they bring gain, but because we loathe the people we would otherwise become.
+We follow the Codes not because they bring gain, but because we loathe the people we would otherwise become.
 We stand here on this battlefield alone because of who we are.